LuisMarin-dev/portfolio-zero/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 this mf took me like 4 attempts just to push an initial commit 😂🤦‍♂️

+# Welcome to my Porfolio!
+This is not only the home for my projects but also my first attempt at 3D elements on a Web App.
+This project was built using:

+React.js, React Three Fiber (which is the library for ThreeJS in React), TailwindCSS and Framer Motion (a library for React animations).

+# 3D Elements
+Here I learned to Load, Creating and Customizing both 3D elements and geometries in different lightings.